GaBrandao/full-stack-nanodegree/02_trivia_api/backend/README.md

 * Returns json object containing a list of questions, number of total questions, current category, categories available and success value.

 * Questions are paginated in groups of 10.
-Argument **page** is optional, default value is 1.
+Argument **page** is optional, default value is set to 1.

 Sample request: